apple/ml-cread/README.md

 - coref\_layer\_idx: which gpt2 layers to use for coreference resolution, e.g., "1,5,11" uses three layers. n is between 0 to 11, if default gpt2\-small is used.
 - n\_coref\_head: how many attention heads to use in each layer for coreference resolution. n is between 1 to 12.
-- use_coref\_attn: whether to use coref2qr attention mechanism
+- use_coref\_attn: whether to use coref2qr attention mechanism.
-- use\_binary\_cls: whether to use binary rewriting classifier
+- use\_binary\_cls: whether to use binary rewriting classifier.

 More detailed explanation of other arguments can be found in `utils/utils.py`.

 ## Citation
----
 TODO

 ## License
----
 The code in this repository is licensed according to the [LICENSE](LICENSE) file.

 ## Contact Us
----
 Please contact bht26@cam.ac.uk or hong\_yu@apple.com, or raise an issue in this repository.